PrioritySoftware/PrioritySoftware.github.io/_tutorial/index.md

 ### Introduction
 In this tutorial we will write a simple web or mobile application that runs a form in **Priority**.

-We will learn how to add a new row, update fields, open choose list, and run a direct activation.
+We will learn how to add a new row, update fields, open a choose list, and run a direct activation.

 Our demo application will be based on the **Customers** form and contain the following fields: **Customer Number**, **Customer Name**, **Status**, **Assigned to**, and **Date Opened**.
 It will also contain the **Convert Potential Cust to Cust** direct activation.

 <a name="Create_the_HTML_Application"></a>
 ### Create the HTML Application
-Here is the basic HTML and styling needed in order to create a basic form the mirrors the Priority CUSTOMERS form.
+Here is the basic HTML and styling needed in order to create a basic form that mirrors the Priority CUSTOMERS form.
 At this point it does nothing.
 Note that the element IDs are identical to the form column names in Priority.
-This is because we will later use these IDs in order to implement 2-way synch between the app and the server.
+We will later use these IDs in order to implement a 2-way sync between the app and the server.
 ```html
 <!doctype html>
 <html lang="">